tytydraco/yessleep/out/Working_in_a_mansion_was_stricter_than_I_expected_Welcoming_the_guests.md

 “Then what is?”
 I demanded, growing more agitated by the minute.

 “Ben, will you please answer some questions I have?”
 Her persistence grated on my already frayed nerves.
-She never seemed to address my most pressing concerns, no matter how hard I tried.“What is your job, Ben?”
+She never seemed to address my most pressing concerns, no matter how hard I tried.
+“What is your job, Ben?”

 After a few seconds of tense silence, I sighed deeply.
 “Fine…I’ll play along, just this once.
 In the ad, I thought my job was going to be that of a butler, but… you know the rest.”